safi-io/SteganographyMessageHider/README.md

 - 🔍 **Image-Based Steganography**: Encode messages within JPEG or PNG images.
 - 📥 **Encoding and Decoding**: Seamlessly hide or retrieve messages from images.
+- 🗃️ **User Authentication & Session Management**: Secure login and registration with isolated user sessions.
+- 🛢️ **MySQL Database Integration**: All user accounts and history logs are stored in a structured and scalable relational database.
+- 🧾 **Encoding/Decoding History**: Track and view past steganography actions per user.
+- ⚙️ **Offline Capable**: Run locally without internet access or external APIs.
 - 🎨 **Beautiful UI**: Responsive and elegant frontend built with HTML/CSS/JavaScript.
 - 🔐 **Privacy-First**: Fully local processing with no external data transfers.
 - 🧪 **Simple UX**: Just upload an image, type your message, and you're done!
-- ⚙️ **Offline Capable**: Run locally without internet access or external APIs.

 ---